OperationSpark/teacher-training-curriculum/CSS.md

 ```
 We're going to apply a class to an `<h1>` element.

-* Copy the above code into Lesson4.html.
+* Copy the above code into CSS.html.
 * Create a class called **special** in the CSS.
 * Give the class some properties like font size or color.
 * Save your changes and view them.

-The Customer header text is different than the rest because you styled it that way.
+The Custom header text is different than the rest because you styled it that way.